 RETURN OF SECURITY ELECTRONICALLY AND STATEMENTS TO BE EMAILED PERMITTED:

-California law mandates that a Landlord notify a Tenant in writing of the option of having an initial inspection two weeks before terminating a rental agreement or Lease in order to identify problems (and possible deductions from the security deposit) and be given a chance to rectify them and avoid the deduction.
+California law mandates that a landlord notify a tenant in writing of the option of having an initial inspection two weeks before terminating a rental agreement or lease in order to identify problems (and possible deductions from the security deposit) and be given a chance to rectify them and avoid the deduction.
 Failure to do this may void the opportunity to collect for damages.

-It's not required to specify in the Lease the maximum number of days to return the security deposit.
+It's not required to specify in the lease the maximum number of days to return the security deposit.
 It is optional.

 Returned Payment Fee

 ||Assessed charges must not exceed $25 for the first check and a service fee of up to $35 for each subsequent check to that same payee.|

 ||Late fees should not exceed a reasonable estimate of costs incurred.
 In some communities, late fees are limited by local rent control ordinances.|

 ||There are no stated regulations regarding the requirement of renter's insurance in California.|

 Addenda & Disclosures

-|The owner/agent must include current and clear notification of the name, telephone number, and street address of whoever is accepting rental payments, repair requests, and all notices.
-Owner/Agent MUST provide a copy of the rental agreement or Lease to the Tenant within 15 days of its execution by the Tenant.
-Many required addenda included with the Lease builder.|
+||Owner/agent must include current and clear notification of the name, telephone number, and street address of whoever is accepting rental payments, repair requests, and all notices.
+Owner/Agent MUST provide a copy of the rental agreement or lease to the tenant within 15 days of its execution by the tenant.
+Many required addenda included with the lease builder.|

 Notice to Enter

 ||Reasonable prior notice is required.
-A twenty-four hour written notice to the Tenant is considered a reasonable notice.|
+A twenty-four hour written notice to the tenant is considered a reasonable notice.|

-PROPERTIES IN FORECLOSUREMonth to Month: If a Tenant is in possession of the Leased premises at the time the property is foreclosed, the Landlord must give the Tenant a 90-day written notice to terminate under California law.
+PROPERTIES IN FORECLOSUREMonth to Month: If a tenant is in possession of the leased premises at the time the property is foreclosed, the landlord must give the tenant a 90-day written notice to terminate under California law.

-Fixed Term Leases: The Tenant may remain until the end of the Lease term in most circumstances, and all rights and obligations under the Lease shall survive foreclosure, including the Tenant’s obligation to pay rent.
-ALTHOUGH, the Landlord may give a 90-day written notice to terminate a fixed-term Lease after foreclosure should any of the following four situations occur
+Fixed Term Leases: The tenant may remain until the end of the lease term in most circumstances and all rights and obligations under the lease shall survive foreclosure, including the tenant’s obligation to pay rent.
+ALTHOUGH, the landlord may give a 90-day written notice to terminate a fixed-term lease after foreclosure should any of the following four situations occur

-(2) the Tenant is the borrower or the borrower’s child, spouse, or parent;
+(2) The tenant is the borrower or the borrower’s child, spouse, or parent;

-(3) the Lease was not the result of an arms’ length transaction, meaning neither of the involved parties may have any interest in the transaction's consequences to the other party.
+(3) The lease was not the result of an arms’ length transaction, meaning neither of the involved parties may have any interest in the transaction's consequences to the other party.

-(4) the Lease requires rent that is substantially below fair market rent (except if under rent control or government subsidy).
+(4) The lease requires rent that is substantially below fair market rent (except if under rent control or government subsidy).